arn-foto/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 4. Can you explain the differences between Abstract Classes and Interfaces including how they are used in your application?

+My repo is an interface.
 With interfaces you can allow classes to extend multiple, but with Abstract classes, classes can only be subset classes of the abstract class.